Any type of pain developed in the chest should not be ignored. Most chest pain will be short lived and will not have a serious reason for being there.

 Preventing chest pain can be helped by keeping your chest strong and mobile.
 Here are some of the best exercises to help prevent injury and enhance your chests function.

-- Bench Press – the king of all chest exercises.
+The king of all chest exercises.
 This doesn’t have to be done in a gym.
 The movement is simply lying flat on your back and pressing weight above your chest with your arms.

 The tempo of this exercise should always be controlled, being swift on the way up and slow on the way down.
 Using a barbell is an effective way of doing this but you can also use dumbbells and kettlebells.